KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 You will notice that the **"ClusterIP"** and the **"EXTERNAL-IP"** have the same IP address, as shown in the `kubectl get svc` command's output above.
 On a normal kubernetes cluster, these will be different, but on this (minikube) cluster, they are same.
 There is a reason for that.
 As part of the tricks it performs, minikube uses these **"EXTERNAL-IPs"** as mere **"labels"**.
 On the host, it sets a network route for this network range to be sent to the minikube VM's IP address.
 Then, on the VM itself, it sets up some IPTables rules.
 As soon as the traffic reaches the minikube VM, the `iptables` rules setup by the minikube's LoadBalancer controller takes the traffic and sends (DNAT) those packets to the actual pods.

-Here are the iptables rules from the minikube VM, after a service (`nginx`) has been setup as `type:LoadBalancer` :
+Here are the `iptables` rules created on the minikube VM for the `nginx` service created in the `default` namespace.
+These rules are added in various iptables chains.

+Note: The default output of `iptables-save` is very detailed and cryptic.
+The output shown below has been simplified for you.

 ```
 [kamran@kworkhorse ~]$ minikube ssh